-- 1. Member States shall ensure that any worker who has suffered harm as a result of an infringement of any right or obligation related to the principle of equal pay between men and women for equal work or work of equal value shall have the right to claim and to obtain full compensation or reparation, as determined by the Member State, for that harm. - 2.
-The compensation or reparation referred to in paragraph 1 shall ensure real and effective compensation for the loss and damage sustained, in a way which is dissuasive and proportionate to the damage suffered. - 3.
-The compensation shall place the worker who has suffered harm in the position in which that person would have been if he or she had not been discriminated based on sex or if no infringement of any of the rights or obligations relating to equal pay between men and women for equal work or work of equal value had occurred.
-It shall include full recovery of back pay and related bonuses or payments in kind, compensation for lost opportunities and moral prejudice.
-It shall also include the right to interest on arrears. - 4.
+- 1. Member States shall ensure that any worker who has suffered harm as a result of an infringement of any right or obligation related to the principle of equal pay [...] shall have the right to claim and to obtain full compensation or reparation, as determined by the Member State, for that harm. - 2.
+The compensation or reparation referred to in paragraph 1 shall ensure real and effective compensation or reparation as the Member States so determine for the loss and damage sustained, in a way which is dissuasive and proportionate to the damage suffered. - 3.
+The compensation or reparation shall place the worker who has suffered harm in the position in which that person would have been if he or she had not been discriminated based on sex or if no infringement of any of the rights or obligations relating to equal pay between men and women for equal work or work of equal value had occurred.
+Member States shall ensure that the compensation or reparation includes [...] full recovery of back pay and related bonuses or payments in kind, compensation for lost opportunities and moral prejudice as well as [...] interest on arrears. - 4.
 The compensation or reparation may not be restricted by the fixing of a prior upper limit.